Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Introduction

-\paragraph{Contributions:} We devise a novel model-free pipeline to learn task specifications as TA (encoded as DFAs), from episodes of agent experience within an unknown environment with non-Markovian reward.
-The reward is also sparse: it is only given when the full (and unknown) task is accomplished.
-This addresses existing sample inefficiency in these settings in two ways.
-First, a TA exposes the sequential and separable nature of the task specification; sub-tasks can be independently solved by the RL agent more efficiently \citep{deepsynth, rmfull-toro2020}.
-Second, because of our post-processing step, our learned TA is less environmentally-biased than existing methods for learning automata (see the {Related research} section).
-This makes our TA, a high-level symbolic representation of a task specification, more interpretable and better-suited for use in transfer learning~\citep{taylor2007cross}, especially as our method learns the MDP as a byproduct.
+\paragraph{Contributions:} Our algorithmic pipeline learns both a task specification as a TA (encoded as a deterministic finite automaton (DFA)) and a model of the MDP, from episodes of agent experience within an environment with unknown dynamics and sparse, non-Markovian reward.
+This improves sample efficiency in three ways: a TA exposes a task specification's separability, so it allows for solving sub-tasks independently; our model-based approach helps the agent learn an optimal policy more efficiently; and we remove environmental bias from the learned TA for better transfer learning~\citep{taylor2007cross}.

-We learn the TA via an intermediate product MDP structure, composed of the environment's MDP and the task specification's TA, both of which are initially unknown.
-The product MDP is partially observable -- the agent observes the MDP's states and whether it has received a reward, but not the TA-state component (i.e., its progress through the unknown task).
-We show that once the product MDP is learnt, distilling the TA is computationally efficient.
-This results in two further contributions.
-First, our learnt product MDP is useful for transfer learning because if the environment changes, the agent only needs to update the affected part of the product MDP before re-distilling the TA.
-Second, our new, efficient `Cone Lumping' method can be used to determinise any product-MDP structure, which can also expedite (bi)simulation or model reduction studies \cite{larsen1991bisimulation}.
-All contributions are supported by empirical results, where we also demonstrate the benefit of being able to encode partial knowledge about the environment and task structure into a learning bias.
+We learn the TA via an intermediate product MDP structure, composed of the environment's `\emph{spatial}' MDP and the task specification's TA.
+The product MDP is partially observable -- the agent only observes its state in the spatial MDP and its reward, not the TA-state (its progress through the unknown task).
+The product MDP is learnt using the Baum-Welch algorithm \citep{baum1966statistical} by first learning an estimate of the spatial MDP using a uniform prior.
+Then, this learnt spatial MDP is used as an inductive bias for learning the full product MDP.
+In Section \ref{sec:exp}, we show that our approach is more efficient than existing SAT-based approaches to learning TAs \citep{deepsynth,xu2020joint,verginis2022joint,abadi2020learning,corazza2022reinforcement} by comparing with Biermann and Feldman's \cite{biermann1972synthesis} SAT-based algorithm.

+Once the product MDP is learnt, distilling the TA via our `Cone Lumping' method is computationally cheap.
+This makes the product MDP useful for transfer learning.
+If the environment changes, the agent only needs to update the affected part of the product MDP before efficiently re-distilling the~TA.